+ISO 8217 of the International Standards Organization (ISO) is the primary standard of MDO.
 Marine fuels range in viscosity from less than one centistoke (see viscosity) (cSt) to about 700 cSt at 50°C (122°F).
-(1 cSt = 1 mm2/s.)
-And higher viscosity grades are preheated during use to bring their viscosity into the range suitable for fuel injection (8 to 27 cSt).
+(1 cSt = 1 mm2/s).
+And higher viscosity grades preheat during use to bring their viscosity into the range suitable for fuel injection (8 to 27 cSt).

 MDO is made from a catalytic cracking/visbreaking refinery.
 The catalytic cracking operation breaks large molecules into small molecules.
 It happens in high temperature and with appropriate catalyst.
 Visbreaking is a process that turn the bottom product of the vacuum unit, which has extremely high viscosity, into lower viscosity, marketable product.

 The market of MDO is much smaller than on-highway diesel.
 According to the a 2004 U.S. Diesel Fuel Sales statistics from U.S. Department of Energy, Energy Information Administration, Marine shipping only takes 3.7% of total diesel market.
-On the other hand, On-highway diesel takes up 59.5% of diesel fuel sales.
-This small sales share of MDO is due to the high proportion of petroleum resid that made it can be used on large marine enginee.
+Besides, On-highway diesel takes up 59.5% of diesel fuel sales.
+This small sales share of MDO is due to the high proportion of petroleum resid that made it can use on large marine enginee.

 Regulations and Restrictions